-You can manually upload analysis results to Micro Focus Fortify Software Security Center any time after a scan is completed.
+You can manually upload analysis results to Micro Focus Fortify Software Security Center any time after a local analysis is completed.
 However, before you do, a corresponding application version must already exist in Fortify Software Security Center.

-Note: By default, Micro Focus Fortify Software Security Center ignores uploaded scans performed in quick scan mode.
+Note: By default, Fortify Software Security Center does not permit you to upload scans performed in quick scan mode.
 However, you can configure your Fortify Software Security Center application version so that uploaded audit projects scanned in quick scan mode are processed.
 For more information, see analysis results processing rules in the Micro Focus Fortify Software Security Center User Guide.